apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *admin.snapshot.enabled* :
   (Java system property: **zookeeper.admin.snapshot.enabled**) The flag for enabling the snapshot command.
-Defaults to false.
+Defaults to true.
-  It will be enabled by default once the auth support for admin server commands is available.

 * *admin.restore.enabled* :
   (Java system property: **zookeeper.admin.restore.enabled**) The flag for enabling the restore command.
+Defaults to true.

+* *admin.needClientAuth* :
+  (Java system property: **zookeeper.admin.needClientAuth**) The flag to control whether client auth is needed.
+Using x509 auth requires true.
   Defaults to false.
-  It will be enabled by default once the auth support for admin server commands is available.

 **New in 3.7.1:** The following options are used to configure the [AdminServer](#sc_adminserver).